JAKTOOL/cmmc/README.md

 I built this because it was challenging to find resources for NIST 800-171 Revision 3 without paying a bunch of money for [CMMC](https://dodcio.defense.gov/cmmc/About/) compliance.

 By going through the 800-171 controls, you can generate a markdown file with all statuses and notes for each security control.
+Withdrawn controls are filtered out from the revision 2 -> revision 3 migration.

 ![Demo](screenshots/demo.gif)